Kafka, Log Compaction, Data Retention, Stream Processing, State Management

 How Log Compaction Works

-Kafka partitions are divided into segments—immutable files that contain a portion of the log.
+Kafka partitions are divided into segments, immutable files that contain a portion of the log.
+Each segment typically contains a time-bounded or size-bounded chunk of messages, allowing Kafka to manage, compact, and delete data efficiently.
 Log compaction operates on these segments using a background cleaner thread.

 The log is conceptually split into two sections: